Procedures for the Primary Care Provider - Elsevier eBook on VitalSource, 3rd Edition

 Elsevier eBook on VitalSource

-Confidently perform the most common office procedures with Procedures for the Primary Care Provider, 3rd Edition.
-This practical, spiral-bound reference provides step-by-step illustrated guidelines for basic and advanced office procedures commonly performed by Nurse Practitioners and Physician’s Assistants.
+Prepare your Nurse Practitioner and Physician's Assistant students to confidently perform the most common office procedures with Procedures for the Primary Care Provider, 3rd Edition.
+This practical, spiral-bound reference provides step-by-step illustrated guidelines for basic and advanced office procedures commonly performed by Nurse Practitioners and Physician's Assistants.
 Each procedure follows a consistent format including a brief description of the procedure, a review of relevant anatomy and physiology, indications and contraindications, precautions, assessment, patient preparation, treatment alternatives, a list of equipment needed, and a step-by-step illustrated procedure.
 This third edition features nine new procedures, new illustrations, a more user-friendly full-color design, and much more.
+Awarded second place in the 2016 AJN Book of the Year Awards in Adult Primary Care category.

 - Need-to-know coverage of the most common office procedures performed by NPs, PAs, and other primary care providers makes this book an excellent guide for clinicians who may not perform these procedures regularly.